No evidence for the cold spot in the NVSS radio survey: Data

 The NRAO VLA Sky survey (NVSS) is a 1.4 GHz continuum survey, covering 82\% of the sky, with a source catalog containing over $1.8\times 10^6$ sources that is 50\% complete at 2.5 mJy.
 Away from the galactic plane, almost all of the sources are extragalactic: quasars, or AGN-powered or star-forming galaxies.
 The NVSS catalog covers a wide range of redshifts (the median redshift is $z\approx 0.9$), but dividing the catalog into redshift bins is not possible because per-source redshifts are not measured.
 However, in \S\ref{sec:cuts} we will explore the effect of dividing the catalog into flux bins.

 When making Healpix \citep{Gorski:2004by} maps from the NVSS catalog, we mask pixels near the galactic plane ($|b| < 10^\circ$) or the boundary of the survey (declination $\delta < -37^\circ$).
-Our ``default cuts'' will consist of this pixel mask, plus dropping all sources which are flagged as having complex structure, but we will also consider other choices of cuts in \S\ref{sec:cuts}.
+Our ``default cuts'' will consist of this pixel mask, plus dropping all sources which are flagged in the NVSS catalog as having complex structure.
+(These are mainly galactic sources; if they are included in the maps then spurious features can be seen by eye at low galactic latitude.)
+We will also consider other choices of cuts in \S\ref{sec:cuts}.

 In Fig.~\ref{fig:galaxy_count_maps}, we show a full-sky map and a zoomed-in region near the WMAP cold spot, with default selection cuts and smoothed to $1^\circ$ resolution.
 We have shown the full-sky map in equatorial coordinates to highlight a known systematic effect in NVSS \citep{Blake:2001bg}: the presence of declination-dependent variations in completeness level, most notably the underdense ``stripe'' at $\delta\simle -10^\circ$.
 Because the WMAP cold spot is inside the stripe, modeling these variations will play an important role in the analysis, as we will see in detail below.